atlaschiew/build-bitcoin-php-mysql/README.md

 # Now, a new block G arrived and its parent is C.
 # then block G is connected to block C.
-# A new valid fork information will be recorded in fork table.
+# A new fork information will be recorded in fork table with status is valid-fork.
 # Lastly, new UTXO set for this new fork will be reproduced and store in new UTXO table.

 A-B-C-D-E-F
      \G
 ```
+3. Say initial blockchain is `A-B-C-D-E-F`, what happen if new block H arrived without block G?
+* In `chain.php > addBlock(...)`, block H will be validated and mark as valid-headers status.
+* Then checkFork task is assigned to check is ancestor of block H connected to any pre-existing block at my active chain.
+* If connected block found, then downloadBlocks task is assigned to download the blocks.